 Since 2005, the question of whether CCS should be approved as a clean development mechanism (CDM) under the Kyoto Protocol led by the United Nations Framework for a Climate Change Convention (UNFCCC) had been debated and negotiated.

-The GHG IA has worked actively to provide unbiased, expert information to inform the ongoing discussions.
-Three GHG IA analytical reports relating to CCS for CDM have been published.
+The GHG has worked actively to provide unbiased, expert information to inform the ongoing discussions.
+Three GHG analytical reports relating to CCS for CDM have been published.
 GHG IA experts contributed to the UNFCCC experts’ report, Implications of the Inclusion of Geological Carbon Dioxide Capture and Storage as CDM Project Activities.
-In addition, experts from three GHG IA expert networks (Modelling; Montitoring; and Risk Assessment) discussed the CDM-related issues and made balanced recommendations.
+In addition, experts from three GHG expert networks (Modelling; Montitoring; and Risk Assessment) discussed the CDM-related issues and made balanced recommendations.
 These recommendations were shared at a dedicated CCS technical and legal meeting leading up to COP 17 in Durban, South Africa.

-In addition, the GHG IA held a side-event during COP 17 to inform negotiators and offer an opportunity for valid concerns to be raised.
+In addition, the GHG held a side-event during COP 17 to inform negotiators and offer an opportunity for valid concerns to be raised.
 GHG assessments and analysis led to a greater understanding of CCS potentials and a higher level of technical discussion during the negotiations.

 After 32 hours of intense negotiations, on 9 December 2011, the parties agreed and adopted the modalities and procudures to allow CCS projects under the CDM1, ending a six-year impasse.
-The information provided by the GHG IA contributed to this final agreement.
+The information provided by the GHG contributed to this final agreement.

 * Photo courtesy of Leila Mead, Earth Negotiations Bulletin, International Institute for Sustainable Development.